TOP TEN SYMPTOMS OF LOW ACETYLCHOLINE

-Acetylcholine is required by the peripheral nervous system to allow muscles to work.
-Low acetylcholine levels result in muscle weakness that worsens with exercise or exertion.
+Acetylcholine is required by the peripheral nervous system allowing muscles to work.
+Insufficient acetylcholine levels result in muscle weakness that worsen with exercise or exertion.
 The muscles may work for a while, then exhaust their supply of acetylcholine, leading to extreme fatigue.

-The vagus nerve requires acetylcholine to assist every aspect of digestion including peristalsis (movement of food/stool through the digestive tract), stomach acid production, opening of the pyloric sphincter at the bottom of the stomach, gallbladder function, some pancreatic function, and opening of the Sphincter of Oddi (which allows bile and pancreatic enzymes to pass into the intestines).
-Low acetylcholine levels result in chronic constipation and/or gastroparesis.
-Low acetylcholine levels also cause poor digestion and poor absorption of critical nutrients.
+The vagus nerve uses acetylcholine to assist every aspect of digestion including peristalsis (movement of food or stool through the digestive tract).
+Stomach acid production, opening of the pyloric sphincter at the bottom of the stomach, gallbladder function, some pancreatic function, and opening of the Sphincter of Oddi (which allows bile and pancreatic enzymes to pass into the intestines).
+Therefore, low acetylcholine levels are especially detrimental to the digestive tract.

 4. Dry Eyes (“dry as a bone”):

 Normal tear production is a process of our autonomic nervous system.
 Acetylcholine is required by the lacrimal gland to produce tears.
 Acetylcholine is also used by the nerves to tell our bodies when to produce tears.
 When levels of acetylcholine are low, dry, painful eyes can result.
-Dry eyes from low acetylcholine are resistant to conventional dry eye treatment unless acetylcholine levels are restored.
+Dry eyes due to insufficient acetylcholine are resistant to conventional dry eye treatment unless acetylcholine levels are restored.

 5. Orthostatic Hypotension:

-Low acetylcholine levels result in low blood pressure when standing, which causes dizziness and weakness.
+Sub optimal acetylcholine levels can cause low blood pressure when standing, causing dizziness and weakness.

 6. Flushing (“red as a beet”):

-Low acetylcholine levels can cause episodes of flushing (redness) on the face.
+Patients with low acetylcholine often experience episodes of flushing (redness) on the face.
 The neck and other parts of the body may also appear flushed.
 It is common for flushing to be misdiagnosed as rosacea or mast cell activation.

 7. Emotional Instability (“mad as a hatter”):